plv8/plv8/README.md

     =# CREATE EXTENSION plv8;

 This will install PLV8 into your database if it exists as an extension.
+If it doesn't, then you should ask your administrator to [add plv8](/docs/BUILDING.md).

 ## Testing